Ministry of Transportation Engineering Development Program

 About the program

-The Ministry of Transportation’s Engineering Development Program (EDP) is a 6-year training program for recent graduates that provides practical, on-the-job experience where you will help build and improve Ontario’s highways and bridges.
+The Engineering Development Program (EDP) is a 6-year training program for recent engineering graduates.
+You will get real work experience helping to plan, build and improve Ontario’s highways and bridges.

 - engineering and contracts standards